 "But, i' faith, you have drunk too much canaries; and that's a marvellous searching wine, and it perfumes the blood ere one can say.
 'What's this?'
 How do you now?"

-Often when I offer #sweetwine to our clients the reaction is the same, “No thanks, it’s too sweet”...Quelle surprise!
-The more adventurous were given the opportunity to choose between 6 and 8 different sweet wines by the glass.
-This choice creates a multitude of pairing possibilities that are not just restricted to desserts but can also be enjoyed with many other food options such as #cheese, #foiegras or #duck.
+Often when I offer sweet wine to our clients the reaction is the same, “No thanks, it’s too sweet”...Quelle surprise!
+The more adventurous were allowed to choose between 6 and 8 different sweet wines by the glass.
+This choice creates a multitude of pairing possibilities that are not just restricted to desserts but can also be enjoyed with many other food options such as cheese, Foie Gras or duck.

 Yes, sweet wines are sweet, but if you can get past the label you will discover another world within the world of wines and you will understand why Louis XIV called them 'The wine of kings, and the king of wines'.

 Normally sweet wines are presented in the smaller format of 50cl or even 37,5cl bottles.
 This is because you need a larger percentage of grapes per bottle when making sweet wine, which makes it more expensive.
 In addition, some sweet wines can have more sugar than a can of soft drink, though you only need to drink a very small glass of sweet wine so a smaller bottle is perfectly adequate.

-However, a lot of #vineyards still create sweet wine today so it is really worth exploring what there is to offer and the story behind them.
+However, a lot of vineyards still create sweet wine today so it is worth exploring what there is to offer and the story behind them.
 Most producers have a great connection with their past and refuse to stop creating this lovely ancient tradition.

 Here is a selection of some of our favourite sweet wines.
 Perhaps, after reading this article you will be persuaded to try some:

-We hope that next time you are offered a sweet wine you will be encouraged to say yes so that you can immerse yourself into another wine experience as we have done.
+We hope that next time you are offered a sweet wine you will be encouraged to say yes so that you can immerse yourself in another wine experience as we have done.